 The official full name of the restaurant is Four Flamingos: A Richard Blais Florida Kitchen.
 (Four because there are four species of flamingos native to the Americas.)
 The Blais name will only mean something to you if you watch cooking competition programs (I don’t).
 Blais was the first winner of Bravo’s Top Chef All-Stars and is a co-star, with Gordon Ramsay, on the new Next Level Chef.

 Of course, you shouldn’t expect to find Blais in his Florida Kitchen restaurant, at least not regularly; you know, all that television taping and all.
-But he has put together a rather nice menu and has as his chef de cuisine Shelby Ferrell, who moved to the Four Flamingos kitchen from Hemisphere at the Hyatt Regency Orlando International Airport.
+But he has put together a rather nice menu and has as his chef de cuisine Shelby Farrell, who moved to the Four Flamingos kitchen from Hemisphere at the Hyatt Regency Orlando International Airport.
 (I’ll have an update on Hemisphere and Ferrell’s replacement there on Thursday.)

 As you would expect, or hope, for a Florida restaurant, the menu is seafood centric, though many of the dishes have Asian or Latin American roots.